Oh, the rumor mill. Whether we're talking about medical procedures or celebrity lifestyles, there's always someone spreading misinformation.

 That said, if anything unusual happens during straightening and you have any worries at all, please let us know.
 We're here to help.

 Do you play favorites with your teeth?
 Most of us do.
 We think our upper teeth are rock stars, for example, while we want the lowers to improve.

 Unfortunately, you can't whip just one part of your mouth into shape.
 Your teeth are like a married couple.
 They should do everything together.

-The relationship between your teeth changes during treatment.
+The relationship between your teeth changes during treatment and straightening.
 It's best for your doctor to look at both your upper and lower teeth, so your bite works great.
 You can't skip one set.
 They both need attention.

 Don't let the myth-makers stand between you and a better smile.
 Contact us to find out more about byte.